danielry22/untwister/README.md

 Untwister
 =========

-Multi-threaded seed recovery tool for common PRNGs.
+Multi-threaded seed/state recovery tool for common PRNGs; Untwister can recover the internal state or the original seed of a remote application's insecure PRNG using observered values.

 Supported PRNGs